 During cruise season 2021, Port Tallinn Estonia will greet passengers and operators with a state-of-the-art cruise ship terminal - named Tallinna Kruisiterminal.
 It is the most contemporary and multifunctional passenger terminal in the region, constructed to reduce the negative impact on the environment.

-Valdo Kalm (Port's Chairman of the Management Board) said that cruise tourism was rapidly recovering after the easing of restrictions related to Coronavirus/COVID, and Port Tallinn had made thorough preparations to make it safe for everyone to visit Tallinn.
+Valdo Kalm (Port's Chairman of the Management Board) said that cruise tourism was rapidly recovering after the easing of restrictions related to COVID-19, and Port Tallinn had made thorough preparations to make it safe for everyone to visit Tallinn.

 “In addition, we are helping cruise operators to provide an environmentally conscious service to passengers and to make visiting Tallinn as smooth as possible.”